Protein, Fasting, and the mTOR Pathway

 Our ancestors were forced by unsuccessful hunts, bad weather, spoilage, drought, and many other events to go without food, or with very little food, sometimes for days at a time, if not longer.
 Their bodies, and ours, evolved over time to take advantage of these lean times as mTOR kept cell growth suppressed, “cleaning house” while waiting for new fuel.

-All told, a low-glycemic ancestral diet, comprising moderate- to high-protein intake in accordance with activity level—the more activity, the more protein needed—supplemented by intermittent fasting and occasional “fasting mimicking” dieting, seems the most intuitive way to “partner” with mTOR for health and longevity.
-A great example of this is Dr. Teri Wahls’ personal approach.
+All told, a low-glycemic ancestral diet, comprising moderate- to high-protein intake in accordance with activity level—the more activity, the more protein needed—supplemented by intermittent fasting and occasional “fasting mimicking” dieting, seems the most intuitive way to “partner” with the mTOR pathway for health and longevity.
+A great example of this is Dr. Terry Wahls’ personal approach.
 [9]

 References